 - First, from a 1940s photo of George and Ella Butler who purchased land after the Depression and created a much-loved cherry farm, visited by locals for generations.

-- Standing with George outside the window where a cherry pie cools is a contemporary boy, Valentino, who is 5 years old and loves books and maps.
+- Standing with George outside the window where a cherry pie cools is a contemporary local boy, Valentino, who is 5 years old and loves books and maps.

 - The kids learning to make pie dough are actually a grandfather, Dave Poma, and his grand-daughter, age 9.
 But I painted Dave from his High School freshman yearbook!